jarmoruuth/AutoIntegrate/README.md

 Script has a GUI interface where some processing options can be selected.

-NOTE!
-The use of new SubframeSelector process breaks the GUI so you can only close the script dialog after processing.
-This is what is normally done so it does not change the functionality, only the look and feel.
-Also SubframeSelector leaves Measurements and Expressions windows open and those must be closed manually.

 After running the script there will be integrated light images and automatically processed final image.
 Both LRGB and color files are accepted.
 Files must have .fit extension.